Jim Mackenzie (American football)

-James Alexander Mackenzie (January 15, 1930 – April 28, 1967) was an American football player and coach, the head coach at the University of Oklahoma for one season in 1966.
+James Alexander Mackenzie (January 15, 1930 – April 28, 1967) was an American football player and coach.
+He served as the head football coach at the University of Oklahoma for one season in 1966 before his sudden death the following spring.

 Early years

-From Gary, Indiana, Mackenzie played college football at the University of Kentucky for head coach Bear Bryant, and was an assistant coach under Frank Broyles for nine years, one at the University of Missouri and eight at the University of Arkansas.
+A native of Gary, Indiana, Mackenzie played college football at the University of Kentucky for head coach Bear Bryant, and was an assistant coach under Frank Broyles for nine years, one at the University of Missouri and eight at the University of Arkansas.

 Oklahoma

 After the 1965 season, Mackenzie was hired as the head coach at the University of Oklahoma in December.
 He succeeded Gomer Jones, a longtime Sooner assistant who had failed to match the success of the legendary Bud Wilkinson, but remained as athletic director.
 The Sooners' 3–7 record under Jones in 1965 was the worst in program history (until 1996).

 In his first season in 1966, Mackenzie led the Sooners to a 6–4 record, defeated rival Texas for the first time in nine years, upset undefeated rival Nebraska on Thanksgiving, and was named the Coach of the Year in the Big Eight Conference.